convox/docs/docs/reference/rack-parameters/SpotFleetAllocationStrategy.md

 The three strategies behave as follows:

-- **lowestPrice** -- Spot instances are launched from the pool with the lowest price.
+- **lowestPrice**: Spot instances are launched from the pool with the lowest price.
 This maximizes cost savings but may lead to higher interruption rates if the cheapest pool runs low on capacity.
-- **diversified** -- Spot instances are distributed across all available pools.
+- **diversified**: Spot instances are distributed across all available pools.
 This reduces the risk of all instances being interrupted simultaneously.
-- **capacityOptimized** -- Spot instances are launched from pools with the most available capacity.
+- **capacityOptimized**: Spot instances are launched from pools with the most available capacity.
 This is the best choice for workloads that have a high cost of interruption.

 This parameter only takes effect when Spot Fleet is enabled via [SpotFleetMaxPrice](/reference/rack-parameters/SpotFleetMaxPrice).